 Tot school: dental health by The Preschool Experiment

-Our pearly whites by Preschool PlaybookThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Our pearly whites by Preschool PlaybookThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!